Workers’ Compensation & Heat-Related Illnesses

 Workers’ compensation provides benefits that facilitate an employee’s recovery process while mitigating their financial losses.
 Heat stroke, heat exhaustion, heat cramps – these probably aren’t the first types of injuries that come to mind when you think about filing for workers’ compensation.
 But you may be able to receive benefits if you can prove that working outside in the hot son either aggravated or directly caused your illness.

 Of course, there are countless other factors that can contribute to a heat-related illness.
 For example, obesity can lead to a higher risk of heat stroke or heat exhaustion.
 Your employer (or their insurance company) may challenge your claim and hinder your access to benefits by arguing that your injury was caused by a preexisting condition.
 If your employer denies your claim, it’s likely because they don’t want to pay increased premiums.
 Likewise, an insurance company is just like any other business – their goal is to make and save money.
 They may try to deny your benefits just to minimize the payout.
-If your claim has been denied, it’s important to contact a qualified workers’ compensation attorney as soon as possible.
+If your claim has been denied, it’s important to contact an attorney for workers comp refusal of medical care as soon as possible.

 Protection from the Sun